ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

   using ANY software modules, first check to see if the software is installed on the system.
 If the software is available without loading a module, use the installed version rather than the module.
-  It is expected that some of the software tools available via environment modules (built-in, CBI, and Sali) may no longer work or Rocky 8.
-The few that were specific to CentOS 7, will no longer be available.
+  It is expected that some of the software tools available via environment modules (built-in, CBI, and Sali) may not work or Rocky 8 due to library dependencies and other issues.
+The few that were specific to CentOS 7, will be removed as they are discovered.
 If you run across a module that does not work, please email us the details at [{{
   site.cluster.email_support }}](mailto:{{ site.cluster.email_support
   }})